wormhole-foundation/xdapp-book/src/dapps/architecture/1_keyConsiderations.md

 ### Target Ecosystems & Languages

-A major consideration is which blockchains you intend to support.
-Because blockchains utilize different virtual machines, supporting more blockchains often (but not always) requires writing smart contracts in more than one language.
+Which blockchains do you intend to support?
+Due to the fact that blockchains utilize different virtual machines, supporting more blockchains often (but not always) requires writing smart contracts in more than one language.

 ### Data Flows

 Where does your data originate from and where does it have to go?
 Does all your data come from user-initiated transactions?
-Do you have governance messages which need to be emitted from a central governance location?
+Do you have governance messages which need to be emitted from a central governance contract?
 Do you have automated actions which need to happen periodically to synchronize your data?

 ### Liquidity & Tokens